Updated: Dec 16, 2020

 The Schools to Industry Pipeline framework

-Download the Schools to Industry Pipeline framework PDF above
+Download the Schools to Industry Pipeline framework above

 Tete-A-Tet show hosted by Tet Kofi interviewing Dean Okai Snr ADPAC founder